The most common styling mistake we see: wearing clothes that ignore your body's proportions. Once you know your body type, you shop with purpose.

 - Fitted tops that skim the body

-- Wrap styles (made for you)
+- Wrap styles (strong match for this shape)

 - V-necks and scoop necks